 Cravings: Why They Strike, How to Curb Them

-Good Mood, Bad Mood
+Good Mood, Bad Mood continued...

-Taming Your Cravings
+Taming Your Desires

-Rather than quitting the craving, continually eating the food may just strengthen the habit.
+Eat the Food You Crave Less Often.
+You may have heard that having a little bit of what you crave is a good way to break the craving.
+But continually eating the food you crave only strengthens the habit.
 "The more you eat sweets, the more you reinforce the cravings for sweets," Pelchat says.

 So should you go cold turkey?
 Not exactly, Wansink says.
 Feeling deprived of a favorite food often backfires, and you end up eating too much.
 "You can indulge in it, but just do it less frequently," he says.

 Use Portion Control.
 "Allow yourself to have a food, but do it in a portion-controlled way," Pelchat says.
 For example, don't keep tempting foods at home, because it's too easy to wolf down excessive amounts.
 Instead, go out for one scoop of ice cream or one slice of pizza.

 Trick Yourself.
 Portion control doesn't work for everyone, especially if tempting foods are on hand.
 Hide the food in the back of a cupboard; don't keep it on a kitchen counter or in plain sight.
 “If you resist, you weaken the link between [environmental] cues and mindless eating,” Pelchat says.